The best caramel cheesecake, topped with apple pie filling, whipped cream and caramel!

 Bake the cheesecake for 1 hour 45 minutes to 2 hours, until the center is just about set but still slightly wobbly.
 After baking, turn the oven off and leave the oven door cracked open a few inches.
 Allow the cheesecake to cool for about 1 hour in the oven, then for a few hours at room temperature, then chill in the refrigerator overnight.

 For Apple Pie Filling:

 For the apple pie topping: peel, core and dice the apples, then place into a large pot or sauté pan.
 Add the water, sugar, cinnamon and nutmeg.
 Bring the mixture to a simmer over medium heat and cook for about 20 minutes, stirring often.
 The apples should be tender, and the liquids reduced.
 If there isn’t enough moisture, add more water as needed.
-Once done, place the topping into a small bowl and keep refrigerated.
+Once done, remove the filling from heat and add the vanilla.
+Place the topping into a small bowl and keep refrigerated.

 For Whipped Cream:

 For the whipped cream: place the chilled heavy cream into a mixer bowl and add the confectioner’s sugar and vanilla.
 Whisk on medium to high speed for about 4 minutes, until stiff peaks form.
 Transfer into a pastry bag for garnishing.

 To assemble the cheesecake, first pipe dollops of the whipped cream along the edges, then add the apple pie filling into the center.
 If desired, drizzle homemade caramel sauce over the top.